Pythm/ad-ElectricalManagement/README.md

 ## What platforms does it support?
 This app is designed to work with [AppDaemon](https://github.com/AppDaemon/appdaemon) and [Home Assistant](https://www.home-assistant.io/).

 Home Assistant is a popular open-source home automation platform that offers a wide range of features and integrations with various smart home devices.
-If you're not already using Home Assistant, we recommend checking it out.
+If you're not already using Home Assistant, I recommend checking it out.

 AppDaemon is a loosely coupled, multi-threaded, sandboxed Python execution environment for writing automation apps for various types of home automation software, including Home Assistant and MQTT.